kodecocodes/i10t/xcode-source-editor-extensions/xcode-source-editor-extensions.markdown

 ![width=70% bordered](./images/test-xcode-splash.png)

 This instance of Xcode is meant for testing your extensions.
-Once launched, select one of your recent projects or simply create a new playground, as all you’ll be doing is adding comments.
+Once launched, create a new playground, as all you’ll be doing is adding comments.
+Make sure that the new playground is open in the test instance of Xcode, not the original version of Xcode.

-Next, navigate to **Editor\Asciiify Comment\Source Editor Command** in the test Xcode instance.
+With the cursor in your test playground, navigate to **Editor\Asciiify Comment\Source Editor Command**.
 If you don’t see the menu item, *don’t panic*.
 As of this writing, Xcode 8’s release notes indicate an extra step required to run editor extensions under El Capitan.

 Execute the following command in the terminal: